Guidance

 4. Fires

-• any fire involving fatalities, casualties or rescues
+• involve fatalities, casualties or rescues

 Primary fires are split into 4 sub-categories:

-• dwelling fires are fires in properties that are a place of residence, that is, places occupied by households such as houses and flats, excluding hotels/hostels and residential institutions; dwellings also includes non-permanent structures used solely as a dwelling, such as houseboats and caravans
+• dwelling fires are fires in properties that are a place of residence that is, places occupied by households such as houses and flats, excluding hotels/hostels and residential institutions; dwellings also includes non-permanent structures used solely as a dwelling, such as houseboats and caravans

 • other buildings fires are fires in other residential or non-residential buildings; other (institutional) residential buildings include properties such as hostels/hotels/B&Bs, nursing/care homes, student halls of residence; non-residential buildings include properties such as offices, shops, factories, warehouses, restaurants, public buildings, religious buildings

-• road vehicle fires are fires in vehicles used for transportation, such as cars, vans, buses/coaches, motorcycles, lorries/HGVs; ‘Road vehicles’ does not include aircraft, boats or trains, which are categorised in ‘other outdoors’
+• road vehicle fires are fires in vehicles used for transportation, such as cars, vans, buses/coaches, motorcycles, lorries/HGVs; ‘road vehicles’ does not include aircraft, boats or trains, which are categorised in ‘other outdoors’

 Purpose-built flat/maisonette fires are split into 3 sub-categories: